The Purpose of the Wilderness Tabernacle: The Ark of the Covenant

 — Matthew 5:17-18

-The writer of Hebrews concludes this portion of the study perfectly as it refers to how Christ, our High Priest, was the fulfillment of this most holy and sacred furnishing and space.
+The writer of Hebrews concludes this portion of the study perfectly, as it refers to how Christ, our High Priest, was the fulfillment of this holiest and sacred furnishing and space.

 Christ came as High Priest of to come, with the greater and more perfect tabernacle not made with hands, that is, not of this creation.
 Not with the blood of goats and calves, but with His own blood He entered the Most Holy Place once for all, having obtained eternal redemption.
 For if the blood of bulls and goats and the ashes of a heifer, sprinkling the unclean, sanctifies for the purifying of the flesh, how much more shall the blood of Christ, who through the eternal Spirit offered Himself without spot to God, cleanse your conscience from dead works to serve the living God?
 And for this reason He is the Mediator of the new covenant, by means of death, for the redemption of the transgressions under the first covenant, that those who are called may receive the promise of the eternal inheritance